|Newsletter& Customer Feedback|

 Have a look at the NEWSLETTER page, which is constantly updated with information on all the latest developments,

-If an e-mail dialogue box doesn't open when you click on the email@example.com e-mail link at the top right corner of this page, or you get an error message of some kind, that means that the e-mail programme or web browser on your computer isn't compatible with mine.
-Type either the address above or firstname.lastname@example.org into whatever e-mail programme you use, just as you would to send any other e-mail.
+If an e-mail dialogue box doesn't open when you click on the e-mail link at the top right corner of this page, or you get an error message of some kind, that means that the e-mail programme or web browser on your computer isn't compatible with mine.
+Type firstname.lastname@example.org into whatever e-mail programme you use, just as you would to send any other e-mail.
 I'm usually able to respond to e-mails within 24 hours or so, but bear in mind that I do go away from time to time, both on holiday and on other business.
-Also, I'm often out for short periods during the day, or too occupied to pick up the phone, so e-mail is often the best way for any enquiries, especially anything needing some thought, or more than a brief answer.
+Also, I'm often out for short periods during the day, or too tied up pick up the phone, so e-mail is often the best way for any enquiries, especially anything needing some thought or more than a very brief answer.
 I receive a lot of e-mails and try to respond to all of them, but inevitably the odd one gets missed or lost, so if you don't receive a reply within a day or two please resend it, and don't leave the subject box blank.
 If you do that, my ISP and anti-virus sometimes treats quite innocent messages as spam, and banishes them to a spam folder where they can be lost forever.

 411 Ringwood Road, Parkstone,